-1 indigenous peoples, orphans and children af-2 fected by HIV/AIDS, child laborers, married 3 adolescents, and victims of trafficking. "(E) NATIONAL EDUCATION PLAN.-The 4 5 term 'national education plan' means a com-6 prehensive national education plan developed by 7 partner country governments in consultation 8 with other stakeholders as a means for wide-9 scale improvement of the country's education 10 system, including explicit, credible strategies in-11 formed by effective practices and standards to 12 achieve quality universal basic education.
-13 "(F) NONFORMAL EDUCATION.-The term 14 'nonformal education' means organized edu-15 cational activities outside the established formal cation programs under this subsection pursuant to the prioritization criteria described in paragraph (4), including level of need, opportunity for impact, and the availability of resources.

-16 system, whether operating separately or as an 17 important feature of a broader activity, that are 18 intended to provide students with measurable 19 improvements in literacy, numeracy, and other 20 basic skills development that prepare an indi-21 vidual to be an active, productive member of so-22 ciety and the workforce.

-23 "(G) PARTNER COUNTRY.-The term 24 'partner country' means a developing country 25 that participates in or benefits from basic edu-
+1 indigenous peoples, orphans and children af- 2 fected by HIV/AIDS, child laborers, married 3 adolescents, and victims of trafficking.
+4 "(E) NATIONAL EDUCATION PLAN.-The 5 term 'national education plan' means a com- 6 prehensive national education plan developed by 7 partner country governments in consultation 8 with other stakeholders as a means for wide- 9 scale improvement of the country's education 10 system, including explicit, credible strategies in- 11 formed by effective practices and standards to 12 achieve quality universal basic education.
+13 "(F) Nonformal education.-The term 14 'nonformal education' means organized edu- 15 cational activities outside the established formal 16 system, whether operating separately or as an 17 important feature of a broader activity, that are 18 intended to provide students with measurable 19 improvements in literacy, numeracy, and other 20 basic skills development that prepare an indi- 21 vidual to be an active, productive member of so- 22 ciety and the workforce.
+23 "(G) Partner country.-The term 24 'partner country' means a developing country 25 that participates in or benefits from basic edu-

-5 "(H) Relevant EXECUTIVE BRANCH 6 AGENCIES AND OFFICIALS.-The term 'relevant 7 Executive branch agencies and officials' means 8 the Department of State, the United States 9 Agency for International Development, the De-10 partment of the Treasury, the Department of 11 Labor, the Department of Education, the De-12 partment of Agriculture, and the Department of Defense, the Chief Executive Officer of the Mil-13 14 lennium Challenge Corporation, the National 15 Security Advisor, and the Director of the Peace 16 Corps.

-"(I) SUSTAINABILITY.-The term 'sustainability' means, with respect to any basic education program that receives funding pursuant to this section, the ability of a service delivery system, community, partner, or beneficiary to maintain, over time, such basic education program without the use of foreign assistance.

-24 "(2) POLICY.-In carrying out this section, it 25 shall be the policy of the United States to work with partner countries, as appropriate, other donors, multilateral institutions, the private sector, and nongovernmental and civil society organizations, including faith-based organizations and organizations that represent teachers, students, and parents, to promote sustainable, quality basic education through programs and activities that-
+1 cation programs under this subsection pursuant 2 to the prioritization criteria described in para- 3 graph (4), including level of need, opportunity 4 for impact, and the availability of resources.
+5 "(H) RELEVANT EXECUTIVE BRANCH 6 AGENCIES AND OFFICIALS.-The term 'relevant 7 Executive branch agencies and officials' means 8 the Department of State, the United States 9 Agency for International Development, the De- 10 partment of the Treasury, the Department of 11 Labor, the Department of Education, the De- 12 partment of Agriculture, and the Department of 13 Defense, the Chief Executive Officer of the Mil- 14 lennium Challenge Corporation, the National 15 Security Advisor, and the Director of the Peace 16 Corps.
+17 "(I) Sustainability.-The term 'sustain- 18 ability' means, with respect to any basic edu- 19 cation program that receives funding pursuant 20 to this section, the ability of a service delivery 21 system, community, partner, or beneficiary to 22 maintain, over time, such basic education pro- 23 gram without the use of foreign assistance.
+24 "(2) Policy.-In carrying out this section, it 25 shall be the policy of the United States to work with partner countries, as appropriate, other donors, multilateral institutions, the private sector, and non-governmental and civil society organizations, including faith-based organizations and organizations that represent teachers, students, and parents, to promote sustainable, quality basic education through programs and activities that-